jurteam/mvp-smart-contract/JUR Protocol Specification.md

 ## Entering into a Dispute

-At any time, following the initialisation of a Jury Agreement Contract, either party can unilaterally move the JAC into a Dispute state.
+At any time, following the initialisation of a Jur Agreement Contract, either party can unilaterally move the JAC into a Dispute state.

 To move a JAC into a Dispute state, the disputing party must provide a Dispute Dispersal.
 This Dispute Dispersal will be respected by the JAC if the disputer wins a majority of votes.